 Did any of this make me better?
 Sure.
 Practicing nearly anything you don’t know will make you better.
 But not fast and not significantly better.

 And that’s what we want.
 We want to significantly improve at a fast rate.

-The secret to getting good fast
+The secret to learn jazz fast

 In this video of Michael Brecker, he shares this secret but most people will overlook it and not think anything of it.
 Watch it and listen closely.
 Did you catch it?
 It happens at 1:50

 Throughout this master-class, Brecker constantly says how he had no system to practicing, how he wasted a lot of time, how he’d work on something and then be lucky if he picked it up the next day, or remembered what he worked on because he has a terrible memory.

 Despite all this wasted time and non-structured practice, how is it possible that he mastered the saxophone beyond what seems humanly possible?